Make Your Home More Inviting with an Open Porch

 What’s it like to enjoy an open-air porch?

-Many Open Porch Design Features to Consider
+Stunning Open Porch Design Features

 Atlanta Decking has designed and built a variety of different styles of backyard open porches — including porches with gable roofs, shed roofs, hip roofs, and flat roofs.
 Interior ceiling styles are diverse, too, including coffered, tongue and groove, arched, timber beams, and more.
 Plus, all of the desirable amenities of a screened porch can be built into an open porch, including electrical outlets, ceiling fan/light kit, TV, audio speakers, and a fireplace.
 We will custom design your new open-air porch to fit your budget, lifestyle, and complement the architectural features of your current residence.